Omaha Beach: German situation

 By 07:35, the third battalion of the 726th Grenadier Regiment, defending Draw F-1 on Fox Green beach, was reporting that 100–200 American troops had penetrated the front, with troops inside the wire at WN-62 and WN-61 attacking the Germans from the rear.
 From the German vantage point at Pointe de la Percée, overlooking the whole beach from the western end, it seemed that the assault had been stopped at the beach.
 An officer there noted that troops were seeking cover behind obstacles, and counted ten tanks burning.
-So, as late as 13:35 the 352nd division was reporting that the assault had been hurled back into the sea.
-Heinrich Severloh, a machine-gunner of 352 at WN62 got the soubriquet "The beast of Omaha": he claimed to have fired that day 400 rounds from two rifles and a staggering 13,500 rounds from his MG 42; an ammunition weight of over 560 kg.
-An NCO ferried ammunition from a nearby underground bunker.
-Low on ammunition, he even fired phosphorescent tracer rounds, which revealed his position.
+Thus, as late as 13:35, the 352nd division was reporting that the assault had been hurled back into the sea.

+Heinrich Severloh, a machine-gunner at WN62 with the soubriquet "The Beast of Omaha", claimed to have fired 13,500 rounds from an MG 42 and 400 using two Karabiner 98k rifles, a total weight of ammunition of over 375 kilograms.
+While these figures appear across several accounts, they are based solely on Severloh’s personal memory, expressed over half a century later.
+Historians remain sceptical as his numbers imply a rate of fire and hit ratio considered implausible.

 Casualties among the defenders were mounting.
-While the 916th regiment, defending the center of the 352nd zone, was reporting that the landings had been frustrated, it was also requesting reinforcements.
+While the 916th Regiment, defending the center of the 352nd zone, was reporting that the landings had been frustrated, it was also requesting reinforcements.
 The request could not be met, because the situation elsewhere in Normandy was becoming more urgent for the defenders.
-The reserve force of the German 352nd division, the 915th regiment, which had earlier been deployed against the US airborne landings to the west of Omaha, was diverted to the Gold zone east of Omaha, where German defenses were crumbling.
+The reserve force of the German 352nd Division, the 915th Regiment, which had earlier been deployed against the US airborne landings to the west of Omaha, was diverted to the Gold Beach zone east of Omaha, where German defenses were crumbling.